acisops/acis_anomaly_pages/source/dpaa_shutdown.rst

 .. note::

-   As of this writing, the next ACIS Flight Software Patch is G, Optional Patch H, which will be installed soon.
+   As of this writing, the ACIS Flight Software Patch level is standard G, optional H, version = 56.
-   Before preparing the CAP, the latest version of the procedure should be checked.
+   Before preparing the CAP, check that this is the correct version.

 Impacts
 -------